uber/h3/docs/api/localij.md

 axes are 120&deg; apart.
 The origin index might not be at (0, 0) in the local coordinate system.

-LOcal IJ coordinates are only valid within a certain radius of the origin.
+Local IJ coordinates are only valid within a certain radius of the origin.
 The coordinate space used by these functions may have deleted regions or warping due to pentagonal distortion.